jerometerry/potassium/README.md

-JT.Rx.Net
+Potassium
 =========

-JT.Rx.Net is a Functional Rective Programming Library for .NET, based on [Sodium](https://github.com/kentuckyfriedtakahe/sodium).
+Potassium is a Functional Rective Programming Library for .NET, based on [Sodium](https://github.com/kentuckyfriedtakahe/sodium).

 [Sodium](https://github.com/kentuckyfriedtakahe/sodium) is a Reactive Programming Library that has been implemented in several languages including Haskell, Java, C++, Embedded-C, and Rust.